Leptosillia

 Leptosillia is a fungal genus in the monogeneric family Leptosilliaceae.
+The genus was established in 1928 by the Austrian mycologist Franz Xaver Rudolf von Höhnel and was originally thought to contain only one species for many decades.
+The bark-dwelling fungi of Leptosillia primarily live as harmless residents inside tree tissues, occasionally forming partnerships with microscopic algae, though one species can cause disease in pistachio trees.
+They produce tiny black, flask-shaped fruiting bodies on tree bark and are found mainly in temperate regions of Europe, though related species probably occur worldwide.

+Taxonomy

 The genus was circumscribed by Austrian mycologist Franz Xaver Rudolf von Höhnel in 1928.
+As the genus name suggests, Leptosillia was considered to be closely related to the diaporthalean genus Sillia (in the Stilbosporaceae family, Diaporthales order).

 The genus was monotypic for a long time, containing only the type species, Leptosillia notha.
-Molecular phylogenetic analysis published in 2019 showed that the genus belongs to the order Xylariales, and that the genus Cresporhaphis should be included in Leptosillia.
+Until molecular phylogenetics analysis published in 2019 showed that the genus belongs to the order Xylariales, and that the genus Cresporhaphis should be included in Leptosillia.
 These analyses placed Leptosillia as a sister taxon to family Delonicicolaceae, and so a new family, Leptosilliaceae, was circumscribed to contain it.